khaledagn/DNS-AGN/README.md

 ![logo](https://raw.githubusercontent.com/khaledagn/VPS-AGN_English_Official/main/VPS-AGN.png)

 ```

-THIS IS A SCRIPT FOR AUTO INSTALLING OF DNSTT SERVER WITH:
+THIS IS A SCRIPT FOR AUTO INSTALLATION OF SLOWDNS (DNSTT SERVER) WITH:

 -SSH
 -SSL